alvarogarcia7/blog_source/source/_posts/2016-02-01-self-study-in-february-2016.markdown

 ## Interview with Jesper Louis Andersen about Erlang, Haskell, OCaml, Go, Idris, the JVM, software and protocol design

-I've read this interview ([part 1][andersen-interview-1], [part 2][andersen-interview-2]) to Jesper Louis Andersen about a comparison of languages, what/why he uses them, and protocol design.
-Interviewed by Federico Carrone.
+I've read this interview ([part 1][andersen-interview-1], [part 2][andersen-interview-2]) to Jesper Louis Andersen, interviewed by Federico Carrone.

+The first part is about a comparison of languages, what/why he uses them, and protocol design.
+The second is more about the Erlang language, the BEAM VM, and some experiences.

 Tags: Federico Carrone, erlang, interview, jesper andersen, Jesper Louis Andersen, Haskell, OCaml, Go, Idris, the JVM, protocol design , software design , language, functional programming, protocol, land of lisp, northern war